Fairy Creek old-growth logging protests: Civil lawsuit

 In January 2024, Teal Cedar launched a civil lawsuit against 15 Fairy Creek protesters, alleging conspiracy and obstruction.
 The case remained before the courts as of early 2025.

 Subsequent protests

 In late August 2025, a new blockade began in the Walbran Valley on southern Vancouver Island, organized by some of the same activists involved in the Fairy Creek protests, including Pacheedaht Elder Bill Jones and protester Will O'Connell.
 The blockade prevented Tsawak-qin Forestry Limited Partnership, a joint venture between Huu-ay-aht First Nations and Western Forest Products, from accessing logging equipment and cut blocks.

 On September 12, 2025, B.C.
 Supreme Court Justice Amy Francis granted an injunction ordering the blockade removed, stating "counsel for Mr. Jones has made no effort to explain or suggest that the protesters' conduct is legal.
 This is because it is illegal."
 The decision paved the way for RCMP enforcement, marking a continuation of old-growth logging conflicts four years after the Fairy Creek protests peaked.

+Media

+The protests were profiled in Fairy Creek, a 2024 documentary film by Jen Muranetz.
+They were also extensively documented in a photojournalism project by artist and musician Ora Cogan.